isomerpages/psd-publicservice/_faqs/Recruitment.md

 <p><strong>Does the Singapore Public Service employ non-Singaporeans?</strong>
 </p>
 <p>Yes, non-Singaporeans can apply and be considered for jobs in the Public
 Service.
-They are generally hired for non-sensitive positions that are operational in nature or where the skills required are in shortage.</p>
+Non-citizen officers generally serve in positions that require skills that are in shortage among our local workforce, such as engineering and information technology; and where the security concerns can be managed adequately.</p>